Feds nab 2 men through new anti-'sanctuary' policy campaign

 The two men were among five people whose names, photos and criminal histories the agency released on Friday in an informational flyer akin to the FBI’s “most wanted” fugitive lists.

-ICE has since added three more so-called “immigration fugitives” to the list, which also cites the local law enforcement agency that it says released the individual.
+The federal agency has since added three more so-called immigration fugitives to the list, which also cites the local law enforcement agency that it says released the individual.

-Todd Lyons, who heads ICE’s Boston office, said the agency — along with other regional ICE offices around the country -- will be regularly releasing the information as a way to call attention to local policies that make immigration enforcement challenging.
+Todd Lyons, who heads the immigration agency's Boston office, said the agency — along with other regional offices around the country — will be regularly releasing the information as a way to call attention to local policies that make immigration enforcement challenging.

+“Sanctuary” policies generally limit the role police and other local law enforcement agencies play in immigration matters.

 In Massachusetts, he cited a 2017 state Supreme Judicial Court ruling that determined local law enforcement officials don’t have to authority under state law to hold an individual solely on the basis of a federal civil immigration detainer, which is an administrative tool used by ICE to begin the deportation process.